egehandogan35/thunder-rs/README.md

 ## In Production

 - [CineParty](https://chromewebstore.google.com/detail/cineparty/kegfmeohbfiighjhlinekdodjiibpikg?hl=tr) - Chrome extension for synchronized video watching with friends.
+Actively used by 1,700+ users weekly.